cstuder/parse-hydrodaten/README.md

 Note that this parser is only interested in the absolute measurement values (Current and 24h old).
 It ignores max/min/mean values.

-The parse also ignores the `variant` attribute of the parameters.
+The parser also ignores the `variant` attribute of the parameters.

 Both data and metadata is in the same XML.
 Encoding is UTF-8.